olegsher-ds-2025/Course_AI/README.md

  - Sarcasm Detection: Identifies sarcasm in text, which is often challenging due to its subtlety.<br />
  - Opinion Mining: Extracts subjective information from text, often related to opinions.<br />
  - Polarity Detection: Classifies text as positive, negative, or neutral.<br />

 ### Sales Forecasting
+ - Sales forecasting is the process of estimating future revenue by predicting how much of a product or service will sell in the next week, month, quarter, or year.

 ### Price Optimization
+ - Price optimization is the process of using market and customer data to find the optimal price point for a product or service.

 ### Smart CyberSecurity
 ### Strong Competive Analysis
 ### Product Recomendation